Utility Rights & Disconnection Protections in Saudi Arabia

 What is this right?

-• Utility responsibility: The lease contract should clearly state who pays for electricity, water, and other utilities.
+• Utility responsibility: The Ejar contract should clearly state who pays for electricity (SEC), water (NWC), and other utilities.

-• Landlord cannot disconnect: A landlord cannot cut off utilities to force a tenant out — this is considered self-help eviction and is illegal.
+• Landlord cannot disconnect: A landlord cannot cut off utilities to force a tenant out — this is illegal self-help eviction and can be reported to the police (call 911).

-• Transfer of accounts: When moving in, utilities can be transferred to the tenant's name through Ejar in some cases, or remain in the landlord's name per the contract.
+• Transfer of accounts: Utilities can be transferred to the tenant's name through the provider (SEC or NWC), or remain in the landlord's name per the Ejar contract.

-• Disconnection by provider: Utility companies can disconnect for non-payment after giving proper warning notices and a grace period.
+• Disconnection by provider: SEC and NWC can disconnect for non-payment after giving proper warning notices and a grace period.
+You can check and pay utility bills through the Absher app.

-• Prepaid meters: Some properties use prepaid electricity or water meters — the tenant tops these up directly.
+• Prepaid meters: Some properties use prepaid electricity meters — the tenant tops these up directly through the SEC app or Sadad payment system.

 When does it apply?